Rafael Pineda Ponce: Early life and education

 In La Esperanza, during the third and fourth years at normal school, Pineda Ponce was elected President of the Procultural Society (Presidente de La Sociedad Pro-Cultural), which constituted the most honorable position that a student could obtain at that time.
 When he graduated he was awarded the Father Trino Gold Medal (Medalla de Oro Padre Trino) (Note: Padre Trino was José Trinidad Reyes, who was the founder of the Autonomous National University of Honduras and is considered a national hero of Honduras.) as the most outstanding secondary-education student, presented at the Municipal Palace in San Pedro Sula.

-In 1965, Pineda Ponce went to the Universitária Armando de Salles Oliveira, in São Paulo, Brazil to specialize in education of teachers (Especialista en Formación de Maestros).
-This period exposed him to some of the most distinguished educators in Latin America.
-There, on April 14, he was selected as the principle orator at the Pan American Day, where he gave a lengthy speech.
+In 1965, Pineda Ponce went to the Universitária Armando de Salles Oliveira, in São Paulo, Brazil, to specialize in education of teachers (Especialista en Formación de Maestros).
+This period exposed him to some distinguished educators in Latin America.
+There, on April 14, he was selected as the principal orator at the Pan American Day, where he gave a speech.
 (Note: His Pan American Day speech included this passage: "Debo a la deferencia de mis compañeros de curso, la honrosa statisfacción de dirigirme a vosotros en este día de solemne trascendencia y de honda satisfacción humana para los pueblos de América.")
-In life he would become known as a prolific writer and a great orator of Honduras.
+He became known as a writer and orator.